Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 44.5-point total in three of five games this season.
+- Green Bay's games this season have gone over 44.5 points three of five times.

-- Chicago has combined with its opponents to score more than 44.5 points in one game this season.
+- Chicago's games have gone over 44.5 points in just one opportunity this season.

-- The two teams combine to score 40.8 points per game, 3.7 less than the over/under in this contest.
+- The combined points per game average of the two teams, 40.8, is 3.7 points fewer than Sunday's over/under.

-- The 44.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 44.5 total in this contest.
+- This contest's over/under is 0.1 points greater than the 44.4 these two squads combine to surrender per game this season.

 - Packers games this season feature an average total of 49.0 points, a number 4.5 points higher than Sunday's over/under.